 Public participation began with a how-to-apply workshop in which the CDBG program is explained to any interested entity or person throughout the region.
 All applicants become part of the planning process through the submission of a locally prioritized set of projects known as a Capital Investment Plan (CIP).
 Additionally, each applicant holds a public hearing in order to inform and receive feedback from the general public.
-In 2015, eight public hearings were held throughout the region seeking public input.
+In late 2015, eight public hearings were held throughout the region seeking public input.
 WFRC has a copy of the comments received from the public hearings.

 The public was notified of the Consolidated Plan update through a public notice published in the legal section of 3 local newspapers.
 The Ogden Standard Examiner, Tooele Transcript Bulletin, and the Morgan County News noticed the public comment period seeking input and participation.
-The thirty-day public comment period began February 6, 2015 and ran through March 8, 2015.
+The thirty-day public comment period began February 4, 2016 and ran through March 8, 2016.
 No comments were received from the public during the 30-day comment period.

 Copies of the Consolidated Plan are available through each city, county, WFRC, select service providers, and the State Housing and Community Development Division.
-WFRC is happy to distribute a copy of the Plan to anyone who makes a request.
-The public is encouraged to participate in the planning process via the WFRC website, capital investment plans, local newspaper notices, direct mail, email or telephone.
+WFRC will also provide a copy of the Plan to anyone who makes a request.
+The public is encouraged to participate in the planning process via the WFRC website, the adoption process for city and/or county capital investment plans, local newspaper notices, direct mail, email or telephone.